 - “Attitudes towards mental illness: A questionnaire based study from nurses of Primary Health Care” (Role: Principal Investigator, Funding: IEC Approved, Non-funded).

-03. DR. RADHAKRISHNAN G., Assistant Professor, Department of Nursing
+03. DR. RADHAKRISHNAN G., Additional Professor, Department of Nursing

 Nursing Consultant to: Unit IV (Adult Psychiatry), Community Mental Health, Child & Adolescent Psychiatry (Super-specialty).